dkovacs24/ReviOS_faq/docs/after-install.md

 It is a Windows 11 bug.
 Try running the installer in silent mode, with the `/S` flag.
 [Here is help and a script to automate it](https://discord.com/channels/619835916139364383/626772969611460619/932975660392128562).

+If this method is not working, install [Chocolatey](https://chocolatey.org/) and then the `amd-ryzen-chipset` package.

 ---

 ## There are some visual bugs on the taskbar in ReviOS 11